rayhan0x01/rayhan0x01.github.io/_posts/2020-08-08-defcon-redteamvillage-ctf-programming-challenges.md

 thumbnail: /img/tps.webp
 tags: ctf,defcon,redteamvillage
 ---
-In the qualifiers round of Defcon RedTeam Village CTF, there were 8 Jeopardy-style challenges.
+In the qualifiers round of Defcon RedTeam Village CTF, there were 8 Jeopardy-style challenges in the Programming section.
 The highest point was in the "TPS Report System - 2" challenge which only unlocked after solving the first one and had very few solves.

 ## # TPS Report System - 1